 Bookmaker cash cards: This is a withdrawal method only but is growing in its popularity, allowing punters instant access to their winnings.

-The cash card, available through bookies such as Crownbet, Sportsbet and William Hill, is basically a debit card which is linked to your online betting account.
+The cash card, available through bookies such as BetEasy and Sportsbet, is basically a debit card which is linked to your online betting account.

 Money must be transferred to your card via the withdrawals section of your chosen bookmaker’s website, with the card then able to be used like any normal EFTPOS debit card or to get cash out at an ATM of your choice.